lexhaynes/quizz-app/README.md

 # Quiz App: Book Recommendation

-The purpose of this quiz is to drive users to one of several bookshop.org links for books written by Black authors
+The purpose of this quiz is to drive users to one of several bookshop.org (or other non-Amazon boostore) links for books written by Black authors

 ## Quiz main question